-The internet can provide pupils and all stakeholders with opportunities to experience and access a wide range of activities, resources, and information to support and enhance the learning and teaching across the whole school
+The internet can provide pupils and all stakeholders with opportunities to experience and access a wide range of activities, resources and information to support and enhance the learning and teaching across the whole school curriculum.
+All pupils will be expected to access the internet unless parents indicate otherwise at the time their child is admitted to school.

+In your admission pack you will be required to sign the parental consent form to acknowledge the school policies and procedures.
 Online Safety documents will be published on the website for everyone to access.